-The Flow Cytometry Core Facility has provided flow cytometry analysis and cell sorting services to interested users for 25 years.
+The Flow Cytometry Core Facility has provided flow cytometry analysis and cell sorting services to interested users since 1995.

-The FCCF provides sorting of cells, cell organelles, bacteria and other microorganisms based on light scatter and/or fluorescent markers.
+The FCCF provides sorting of cells, cell organelles, fixed bacteria and other microorganisms based on light scatter and/or fluorescent markers.
 Cells can be sorted under semi-sterile conditions and with high purity enabling the recovered cells to be cultured.
-It is possible to sort cells according to antigen/flourescent proitein expression, DNA content or cell function, or a combination thereof.
-Cells can also be sorted to retrieve sub-populations for RNA and protein extraction or for morphological analysis.
-Sorted cells can be collected into tubes (one to four tubes/populations) or deposited as single cells into multiwell plates or onto slides.
-This can be useful for cloning transfected cells, hybridomas, PCR, FISH, etc.
+It is possible to sort cells according to antigen/flourescent protein expression, DNA content or cell function, or a combination thereof.
+Cell sorting is useful to retrieve clones/sub-populations for further culture, DNA/RNA/protein extraction or for morphological analysis.
+Sorted cells can be collected into tubes (one to six tubes/populations) or deposited as single cells into multiwell plates or onto slides.

-We also provide training and assistance for mass and fluorescence flow cytometry analysis as well as technical expertise and advice for experimental planning and design, cell preparation, analysis and data handling.
+We also provide training and assistance for fluorescence (conventional and full-spectrum) and mass flow cytometry analysis as well as technical expertise and advice for experimental planning and design, cell preparation, analysis and data handling.

-The newest additions to the core facility are the mass cytometry imaging unit for imaging of tissue/cells on slides (Hyperion, Montebello, up to 35 parameters) and the 30 parameter analytical flow cytometer (FACSymphony A5, Montebello).
+The newest additions to the core facility are the full-spectrum 5-laser Aurora analyzer and the 3-laser Aurora Cell sorter (both at Radium/Montebello) and the FACSMelody Cell sorters at Gaustad/Rikshospitalet and Ullevål.
+Within the last 5 years, we have also aquired the mass cytometry imaging unit for imaging of tissue/cells on slides (Hyperion, Radium, up to 40 parameters) and the 30 parameter analytical flow cytometer (FACSymphony A5, Radium).

-The flow cytometry core facility is a non-profit facility and is supported by grants from Helse Sør-Øst, OUS and UiO, as well as nominal user fees.
+The flow cytometry core facility is a non-profit facility and is supported by regular grants from Helse Sør-Øst, OUS and UiO, as well as nominal user fees.
+Funding of new instruments have also been supported by several UiO centres of excellence, Norsk Hydros Fond and Radiumhospitalets Legater.

 Services are provided primarily for academic users from the Helse Sør-Øst region.
 In addition, other interested national and international academic users as well as commercial actors are encouraged to contact FCCF management/staff to contract services.